 On 06 May 1954, a skinny Oxford medical student, Roger Bannister, became the first person to run a mile under four minutes, an achievement widely regarded as one of the defining sporting achievements of the twentieth century.
 Prior to this day, coaches and athletes believed that running a mile under four minutes is beyond human prowess.

 However, what happened in the following weeks and months was even more astounding, and defines his true legacy.

 This post contains conversations between two friends, Rohit and Mahesh, on following four topics:

 This post contains conversation between a doctor and a patient on four types of medical issues:

 This post contains two conversations: first, conversation between a waiter and guests (or customers) in a restaurant; second, conversation between a crew member at a fast food joint (the person who takes your order) and a guest.

-Before we jump to 200+ tongue twisters, let’s take a quick look at the two cardinal rules for saying them.
+Before we jump to the list of tongue twisters, let’s take a quick look at the two cardinal rules for saying them.